 As an adjunct to diet in primary hyperlipidemia and mixed dyslipidemia (Types IIa and IIb) to reduce elevated total-C, LDL-C, ApoB, non-HDL-C, and TG, and to increase HDL-C. Adjunct to diet in hypertriglyceridemia.
 Adjunct to diet in primary dysbetalipoproteinemia (Type III hyperlipoproteinemia).
 Adjunct to other lipid-lowering treatments (or if these treatments are unavailable), in homozygous familial hypercholesterolemia to reduce LDL-C, total-C, and ApoB.
 Adjunct to diet to slow the progression of atherosclerosis as part of a treatment strategy to lower total-C and LDL-C to target levels.
-To reduce risk of MI, stroke, or arterial revascularization procedures in patients without clinically evident CHD but with an increased risk of CVD based on age (men ≥50 years, women ≥60 years), hs-CRP ≥2mg/L, and at least one additional risk factor.
+To reduce risk of MI, stroke, or arterial revascularization procedures in patients without clinically evident CHD but with an increased risk of CVD based on age (men ≥50yrs, women ≥60yrs), hs-CRP ≥2mg/L, and at least one additional risk factor.
 Pediatric patients 10–17yrs of age with heterozygous familial hypercholesterolemia (HeFH) to reduce elevated total-C, LDL-C and ApoB after failing an adequate trial of diet therapy.
-Limitations of use: not studied in Fredrickson Type 1 and V dyslipidemias.
+Limitations of use: not studied in Fredrickson Type I and V dyslipidemias.

 Take once daily.
-Primary hyperlipidemia, mixed dyslipidemia, hypertriglyceridemia, primary dysbetalipoproteinemia, slowing progression of atherosclerosis, prevention of CVD: Dose range 5–40mg; usual starting dose 10–20mg; 40mg (only if 20mg is insufficient); consider 5mg initially for Asian patients (see literature).
+Primary hyperlipidemia, mixed dyslipidemia, hypertriglyceridemia, primary dysbetalipoproteinemia, slowing progression of atherosclerosis, prevention of CVD: Dose range 5–40mg; usual starting dose 10–20mg; 40mg (only if 20mg is insufficient); consider 5mg initially for Asian patients (see full labeling).
 Homozygous: initially 20mg.
 Concomitant cyclosporine: max 5mg.
 Concomitant lopinavir/ritonavir or atazanavir/ritonavir: max 10mg.
 Concomitant niacin or fenofibrate: consider dose reduction.
 Concomitant gemfibrozil: avoid; if needed, max 10mg.
 Severe renal impairment (CrCl ≤30mL/min) not on hemodialysis: initially 5mg; max 10mg.